Why you can trust TechRadar

 I'm always interested to learn which processor is powering a new smartphone, but the truth is that it rarely matters all that much.
 Modern multi-core processors are all capable of running the latest operating systems, multitasking, 3D gaming, HD video and more without breaking a sweat.

-That's remarkable not so much for the performance it produces (which we'll discuss in the next section), but because it's the very top end chip in the Qualcomm roster.
+That's remarkable not so much for the performance it produces (which we'll discuss in the next section), but because it was (when the OnePlus One launched) the very top end chip in the Qualcomm roster.

-Just to reinforce that point, it's the exact same chip that can be found powering the Samsung Galaxy S5, one of the most capable, and expensive, phones on the market.
+Just to reinforce that point, it's the exact same chip that can be found powering the far more expensive Samsung Galaxy S5.

 The other key feature of the OnePlus One is its operating system.
 Again, we'll go into the precise details of this in the next section, but the very fact that the OnePlus One runs on CyanogenMod is reason enough for special mention here.

 Based on Android 4.4.4 KitKat, CyanogenMod 11 is a popular open source custom firmware project that modifies and opens out Google's operating system.
 It's several steps beyond the usual heavy-handed manufacturer skin we're used to getting, and it's perfect for you tinkering sorts.